21 Experts Reveal Best eCommerce Platforms for Small Businesses

 Big Cartel is designed specifically for small retailers selling 300 products or fewer.
 Plans are very affordable (around $30 a month for the highest plan) and the software is incredibly easy to use.
 Big Cartel is best geared toward artists who are looking for an alternative to Etsy.

 Ecwid, on the other hand, does a much better job handling growing merchants.
-Using Ecwid, you can build an online store and incorporate that store into any existing website by copy-pasting a few lines of code.
+Using Ecwid, you can build an online store.
+Then incorporate that store into any existing website by copy-pasting a few lines of code.
 It’s fully hosted, and you can list up to 2,500 products for about $35 a month.
 Ecwid works great for online merchants who want to add a store to their preexisting website.

-A big thank you to all the eCommerce and small business experts who took the time to contribute to this roundup.
+Finally, a big thank you to all the eCommerce and small business experts who took the time to contribute to this roundup.
 Please share if you enjoyed the insights!